Skip to main content

 What causes most three-putts?

-Poor distance control on the first putt is the dominant cause — a putt that finishes far from the hole leaves a much harder second putt, regardless of how well the line was read.
+Poor distance control on the first putt is the dominant cause.
+This means a putt that finishes far from the hole leaves a much harder second putt, regardless of how well the line was read.

 How can I reduce my three-putts?